 A child who hits a home run technically did do a good job.
 He scored a point, which is the object of the game; therefore, he performed the job well and did it right.
 A child who strikes out didn’t do a good job.
 He actually failed.
 So, telling him, “Good job” would be lying, especially if you are like me and what you really want to say is:

 “I feel horrible everyone in the stands is silent and looking at you and me with pity because you’re the only one on the team that can’t hit the ball!!
 Oh dear!
 I don’t want you to cry tonight after the game.
 Please don’t refuse to come to the next game because you now hate baseball.”

-Here are five reasons why you should only say “good job” when you mean it:
+5 reasons you should only say “good job” when you mean it:

 - Children who receive positive feedback focused on outcome instead of behavior learn to rely on their parents for validation instead of figuring out how to trust and listen to their own feelings.
 You want your child to feel good about themselves without depending on anyone else’s approval, even yours.